basestudio/tk-maya-playblast/README.md

 	  scale_options: [25, 100]

-Configure a custom set of playblast resolution percentage, to be selected by user via UI.
+Configure a custom set of playblast resolution percentage, to be selected by user via UI. *Default: [50, 100]*

 	  temp_directory: "C:/Temp"

 Configure a local path for playblast file creation before being copied into project folder.
 Path must be absolute.

+	  camera_name_pattern: ".*ShotCam_.*"

+Set a regular expression to filter camera names.
+First camera with matching name will be used for playblast. *Default: "persp"*

 # Added to Favourites menu
     menu_favourites: